Enterprise-CMCS/managed-care-review/docs/architectural-decision-records/023-seperate-contract-rates-tables-postgres.md

 ### Option 2 Store health plan packages as JSON.

-This entails a single field database migration where we switch from the health plan storage format from protobuf to JSON (which can be queried in Postgres)
+This entails a single field database migration where we switch the health plan storage format from protobuf to JSON (which can be queried in Postgres)
 ### Option 3 Move health plan data out of a single table and into contract and rates tables

 This entails rewriting the postgres database tables for health plan package related data and performing a significant migration.